p3nut-ai/ShellShock/Readme.md

-# Chrome Extension: Jhong
+# Chrome Extension: ShellShock

-This extension fucks up your browser with Jhong Hilario.
+This extension **messes with your browser** by hijacking the `<a>` tags to redirect to a Python endpoint and triggering a reverse shell, all while posing as a legitimate Chrome extension.

 ## Features

-- **Image Replacement**: Replace images on webpages with Jhong Hilario pic.
+- **Image Replacement**: Replace images on webpages with Jhong Hilario pics.
-- **Background Color Customization**: Change the background color of any webpage to fucked up your eyes
+- **Background Color Customization**: Change the background color of any webpage to something visually disruptive.
+- **Hijacks `<a>` Tags**: Alters the value of anchor (`<a>`) tags to redirect users to a Python endpoint, triggering a reverse shell.
-- **Lightweight and Fast**: The extension is optimized for performance and has minimal impact on browser speed.
+- **Lightweight and Fast**: The extension is optimized for performance with minimal impact on browser speed.

 ## Installation